Dragon Boat Festival in China

 Holiday.
 Dragon Boat Festival, Duanwu Festival.

 When?
 It falls on the 5th day of the 5th month according to Chinese lunar calendar.
-This year it is from June 7th - 9th.
+In 2019 it lasts from June 7th - 9th.

 Where?
 China and countries where there is a sizeable Chinese population.